Arizona Tier II Reporting

 There are some additional reporting requirements and situations that require an updated Tier II report to be filed in Arizona, beyond just the annual report:

 - Initial Notification: Facilities must submit a notification within 90 days after they first exceed reporting thresholds for any hazardous chemicals on site.
 The thresholds for this notification are the same as the Tier II thresholds.
+This is also referred to as a Section 311 notification.

 - Emergency Planning Notification: Facilities must submit a notification within 60 days after they bring an Extremely Hazardous Substance on-site in a quantity that exceeds its Threshold Planning Quantity.
+This is also referred to as a Section 302 notification.

 Tips for Effective Tier II Reporting